wesleyguirra/wesguirra.github.io/README.md

 Region/City: Brasília - DF, Brazil
 Github: https://github.com/wesleyguirra
 LinkedIn: https://linkedin.com/in/wesleyguirra
-Last salary: **USD 7.500**
+Last salary: **USD 25/h**
-Expected gross salary: **USD 5.000,00 monthly**  (Open to offers)
+Expected gross salary: Open to offers
-Notice period: No notice period (start immediately)
+Notice period: 14 days
 ```
 Silent Reading Time of this Resume: ~5 mins 20 secs
 Words: ~1200
 ```
 ## Summary
-Graduated in Systems Analysis, with background in Digital Marketing and Design of interfaces.
+I graduated in Systems Analysis, with a background in Digital Marketing and Design of interfaces.
 I have solid knowledge of the digital processes that involve development and planning.
 I've worked as a `Tech Lead` for more than a year and focused on Developing soft skills, mainly skills related to people management.
 I work actively with Agile `SCRUM` methodology and I'm a fan of `CI/CD` trying to automatize everything.

-Commonly look-up for other things that can help me grow, studying business processes was one of them. `Writing some articles` (In portuguese) trying to help local community and create authority for myself as I'm focusing on becoming an MVP (Microsoft Valuable Professional).
+I commonly look up other things that can help me grow, and studying business processes was one of them. `Writing some articles` (In Portuguese) trying to help the local community and create authority for myself as I'm focusing on becoming an MVP (Microsoft Valuable Professional).
 I consume a lot of content about lean methodology and I have a digital agency, small but enough to develop my business vision, which is fundamental for anyone who proposes to create solutions that are functional for people.

 > The only person who is educated is the one who has learned how to learn and change.
 > Carl Rogers

 ## Professional Background
+### Fullstack Developer at BILDIT (2023/10 ~ Current) *Contractor*
+---
+#### Description
+> TBA
+#### Accomplishments
+- TBA

+### Lead Developer and Founder at Endeken (2020/05 ~ Current)
+---
+#### Description

+> Founded and led a dynamic technology company in 2021, initially starting with a team of 2 junior developers and a designer.
+Evolved into a multifaceted role as a strategic leader and principal developer, guiding the company through significant growth and adapting to challenges, including the impact of the pandemic.
+Primarily focused on React.js, I expanded my expertise to various technologies such as React Native, Flutter, Ruby, Node.js, PHP, .NET, databases, BI tools, and AI solutions.
+> Embraced a hands-on approach by actively participating in the development process, mentoring developers, and ensuring the delivery of high-quality software.
+As a project expanded, introduced and successfully managed a project manager to streamline operations.
+Demonstrated adaptability and versatility by venturing into new areas like databases, BI, and AI, with proficiency in tools such as dbt, Metabase, PostgreSQL, and data warehouses.

+#### Accomplishments
+- Established and nurtured a team, growing from an initial 3-person setup to nearly 20 professionals.
+- Successfully weathered the challenges of the pandemic and strategically navigated the company through fluctuations, maintaining resilience.
+- Spearheaded the expansion into diverse technologies, including React Native, Flutter, Ruby, Node.js, PHP, .NET, databases, BI tools, and AI solutions.
+- Led the development of websites using Next.js, and React.js, seamlessly integrated with headless CMS solutions like Strapi.
+- Contributed significantly to the company's evolution into the realms of databases, BI, and AI solutions, fostering a culture of continuous learning and innovation.

 ### Senior React Developer at Big Human (2022/06 ~ 2022/09) *Contractor*
 ---
 #### Description
-> As a front-end developer my main roles were to understand the design of pages and suggest archictural decision then to develop websites using React.js
+> As a front-end developer my main roles were to understand the design of pages and suggest architectural decision then to develop websites using React.js
-> integrating it with headless CMS using GraphQL communication, As a mobile engineer I have implemented new features and bug fixes for an application for
+> Integrating it with headless CMS using GraphQL communication, As a mobile engineer I have implemented new features and bug fixes for an application for
 > the wellness industry, I also have worked on a shopify project.
 #### Accomplishments
 - Implemented `SSR/SSG` NextJS Website integrated with headless CMS `Contentful`